-5. Reports concerning the MD/CEO, WPO and WIO
+5. Reports concerning the CEO, WPO and WIO

-If a report involves the MD/CEO, the WPO and the WIO (or all three representatives for the avoidance of doubt), this will be directed to the Chair of the pitt&sherry Board for investigation and further action.
+If a report involves the CEO, the WPO or the WIO (or all three representatives for the avoidance of doubt), this will be directed to the Chairperson of the pitt&sherry Board for investigation and further action.